LaravelDaily/Laravel-Reservations-Course/course/01 - Breeze, Companies CRUD.md

 ![](images/laravel-breeze-dashboard.png)

-Ok, now we can move to the actual functionality, and looking at the plan... we'll start with managing companies.
+Ok, now we can move to the actual functionality, and looking at the plan, we'll start with managing companies.

 ---